 - And finally, you can get either a corded or a cordless jigsaw.
 Ryobi was generous enough to send us this great cordless model, and I loved that I didn’t have to worry about moving a cord around while I was working – one less thing to focus on when I’m using a tool that has the potential to cut my fingers off is always a good thing.

 And really, that’s all there is to it!

-I’ll be back next week with the full tutorial on how to create this wood sign (spoiler alert: it’s really easy) and next month I’ll have another power tool video for you!
-Be sure to let me know in the comments if there’s a specific tool you want to see – I’ve already got the next couple of tools planned out, but I’m always looking for ideas!
+You can see the full tutorial of how to make a wood sign using a jigsaw here, and be sure to let me know in the comments if there’s a specific tool you want to see – I’ve already got the next couple of tools planned out, but I’m always looking for ideas!